 HZB is now using green electricity

 Since 1 January 2020, HZB is drawing 100 per cent of its electricity from renewable energies.
-This reduces CO2 emissions by around 1,400 tons per year.
+This reduces CO2 emissions by around 17,400 tons per year (related to 2018).
 By switching to green electricity, HZB acknowledges its responsibility to contribute to climate protection.

 The new supplier, enercity AG, was selected in a Europe-wide tender.
 The electricity provider will supply exclusively green electricity, which must be verified by certificates approved by the Federal Environment Agency's register of proof of origin.
 These certificates confirm the ecological origin of the electricity.
 It is expected that the electricity will be generated from hydropower in Scandinavia.